tiihonenleevi/first_game/README.md

 This is my first game project.
-I started this projectby following Brackeys' YouTube video "How to make a Video Game - Godot Beginner Tutorial".
+I started this project by following Brackeys' YouTube video "How to make a Video Game - Godot Beginner Tutorial".
 After I was done with the tutorial I decided to expand the game more, so I would learn more about game development.